|Accomodation||Hotel/Lodge/ Tea House during the trek|

 Some of the popular menu items are -

-Ten Breakfasts - ( Oatmeal, Corn Flakes, French toast with Jam, Butter, Cheese, and Honey Tibetan bread or Chapati Local tsampa porridge, Hashed brown eggs, Varieties of eggs (Omelets) Pancakes Muesli Breads Fruits and Vegetables Hot drinks like varieties of teas and coffees Hot chocolates, etc)
+Seven breakfasts - Oatmeal, Corn Flakes, French toast with Jam, Butter, Cheese, Honey Tibetan bread or Chapati, Local Tsampa porridge, Eggs, Pancakes, Muesli Breads, Fruits, Vegetables, Hot Drinks (varieties of teas and coffees, hot chocolates, etc.)

-The best selected from the menu of the lodge which will be fresh, hygienic, tasty, and nutritious.
-The menu is a combination of traditional local, Asian, and western cuisine almost everywhere but as we go up close, the menu list will be shorted.
-We highly recommend liquids green tea, lemon tea, hot lemon, ginger tea and garlic soup(must), etc. at high altitude and also the fresh vegetable items for health benefit.
+We select the best lodges that serve fresh, hygienic, tasty, and nutritious food.
+The menu consists of traditional local, Asian, and western cuisine, but menu item choices decrease as you go up.
+We highly recommend you to take liquids green tea, lemon tea, hot lemon, ginger tea, garlic soup(must), etc. at high altitudes along with fresh vegetables.

-Tho plenty of non-veg items will be available we won’t recommend any of them because the meat in such places is not hygienic and healthy during the trek.
-We highly encourage to avoid dairy and cheesy items and strongly suggest not to consume Alcoholic drinks, caffeinated items, hot chocolates as experts suggest to avoid such items during such high elevation treks.
+Though plenty of non-veg items will be available at trek regions, we do not recommend them because the meat in trek regions might not be hygienic.
+We encourage you to avoid dairy items and strongly suggest not to consume alcoholic drinks, caffeinated items, and hot chocolates at high elevations.

 January – February

 This time is the coldest, especially from early January to early February.
 The temperature in the Langtang region is low, and there is heavy snowfall in the mountains.
 Daytime will be warm and admirable with clear skies, but the nighttime gets cold.
 If you do not mind snow, the trek during this season will be fun with magical views of snow-capped hills and mountains - mainly in February.